BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

    layout = "full-width"
 %}

-This scheme improves labelling in general since these labels get auto-applied to all derived on-chain addresses.
-This eliminates the friction of manually adding labels to addresses or transactions while providing crucial information useful for automatic or manual coin selection.
+This scheme improves labelling in general since labels get auto-applied to all derived on-chain addresses.
+This eliminates the friction of manually adding labels to addresses or transactions.
+Labels can contain crucial information that is useful for automatic or manual coin selection for future outgoing payments.

 #### Tracking payments